microshare/microshare.github.io/docs/2/technical/api/simple-requests.md

 {% include image.html url="/assets/img/api/get_code_postman_1.png" description="read share" %}

-<!> Be careful the token is valid only for a duration of 48 hours, it is generally necessary to have beforehand a request of authentification and then the use of this token through your request. <!>
+<!> Be careful the token is valid for only 48 hours, it is generally necessary to have a request of authentification beforehand and then use this token through your request. <!>